749/UltraDefrag4Linux/src/lua5.1/Readme.txt

 RELEASE NOTES:

-Here are sources of a special version of Lua 5.1.
-With os.shellexec() call and a few other little improvements for Win32 environment.
+This special version of Lua includes the following extensions:

+math.band(m, n)
+    Returns (m AND n).

+math.bor(m, n)
+    Returns (m OR n).

+math.lshift(m, n)
+    Returns m shifted left for n bits.

+math.rshift(m, n)
+    Returns m shifted right for n bits.

+os.setenv(name [, value])
+    Sets an environment variable for the current process.
+    Values in UTF-8 encoding are accepted as well as ASCII strings.
+If value is not specified or is an empty string the environment variable will be deleted.
+    If this function fails it raises an error.

+os.shellexec(path, action)
+    Performs an operation of a specified file.
+If this function fails it returns an error code, which is always less than or equal to 32, and a string describing the error.
+    Read MSDN article on ShellExecute for details.

-The *.build files are included to produce Lua modules for three processor architectures (i386, amd64 and ia64) during the automatic UltraDefrag build process.
+The lua.build file is included to produce Lua modules for three processor architectures (i386, amd64 and ia64) during the automatic UltraDefrag build process.